 Employment or compliant workforce setup.
 If the client wants fixed hours, employee-style supervision, personal subordination, exclusivity, internal tools, leave approval, and ongoing work similar to employees, a freelancer contract may be the wrong structure.
 In those cases, employment, employer-of-record support, or another compliant route may be safer.

 Greece can work well for remote professionals who sell services internationally while living in an EU country with euro banking and a strong lifestyle draw.
-Athens, Thessaloniki, Crete, Patras, Heraklion, and island or remote-first communities can support software, product, design, content, consulting, recruiting, operations, finance, and customer-facing work.
+The setup is strongest when contracts, invoices, VAT treatment, e-EFKA contributions, and payment records are clean from day one.

 The upside: EU credibility and international reach.
 A properly registered Greece-based freelancer can invoice in euros, use SEPA, work across EU time zones, and build a professional paper trail that serious clients can approve.
 For international clients, clean contracts, invoices, VAT treatment, myDATA records, and bank receipts are more valuable than informal messages and screenshots.